 It is always your choice whether you want to receive information from us, and you can opt out at any time by contacting us using the details in the ‘Your Choices’ section of this policy.

 Who has access to your information?

 We will never sell or rent your information to third parties (for example another charity).
 We will never share your information with third parties for marketing purposes.

 We will always tell you if we are going to share your information and who this will be with for example if we are working with another charity to deliver a service.

 Third-party data processors working on our behalf: We may pass your information to a third party who works on our behalf to provide you with services.
-For example, so that we can send you email newsletters, we may have to pass your name and email address onto an email software company which specialises in sending email newsletters.
+For example, so that we can send you email newsletters, we may have to pass your name and email address on to an email software company that specialises in sending email newsletters.
 The same applies when we send out text messages.
 When we use these organisations, we provide them with only the personal information that is necessary to deliver the service.
-Likewise, we will have agreements in place that means they must keep your information secure and not use it for their own marketing purposes.
+Likewise, we will have agreements in place that mean they must keep your information secure and not use it for their own marketing purposes.
 We may, however, be required to release your information due to a court order, or for the purposes of the prevention of fraud or other crime.

 You have full control over whether or not you wish to receive information from us.
 On the form on which we collect your information, you can provide only the information you wish to share with us.
 We will always tell you why and how the information will be used.

 We will never contact you for marketing purposes by email, telephone, text message or post if you have told us that you don’t want to be contacted.
 You may change your marketing choices at any time by: